Computing Barycentres of Measures for Generic Transport Costs: Introduction

 \subsection{Contributions and Outline}

 In this paper, we develop a fixed-point approach to compute barycentres between probability measures for generic transport costs, i.e. solutions of the optimisation problem~\eqref{eq:bary_intro}.
 Our only hypotheses are that we work on compact spaces, and that the ground costs $c_k$ are continuous and such that $\argmin_x \sum_{k=1}^K \lambda_k c_k(x,x_k)$ is uniquely defined.
 In particular, we do not assume existence of optimal transport maps between $\mu$ and the $\nu_k$, and we do not assume anything on the probability measures $\mu$ and $\nu_k$.
 We propose an iterative fixed-point algorithm generalising~\cite{alvarez2016fixed} in this generic case.
 We show that the sequences generated by this algorithm have converging sub-sequences, that limits must be fixed-points of a certain mapping $G$, and that a barycentre for~\eqref{eq:bary_intro} is also a fixed point of $G$.
-We show that these results still hold for entropic regularised transport costs.

 Numerically, we show that our approach specifically allows to extend the recent definition of generalised Wasserstein barycentres presented in~\cite{delon2021generalized}, notably by considering non-linear functions between the ambient space and the subspaces of measures $\nu_k$.
-It also enables efficient computation of barycentres for the mixture Wasserstein metric~\cite{delon2020wasserstein}, which until now were calculated using their multi-marginal equivalent formulation.
+It also enables efficient computation of barycentres for the mixture Wasserstein metric~\cite{delon2020wasserstein}, which until now were calculated using their multi-marginal equivalent formulation. \blue{Our methods provide new techniques for computing barycentres that are robust to outlier measures (as investigated on simple examples in \cref{sec:ex_bar_pq,sec:ex_colour_transfer}), which provides alternatives to the proposals from \cite{Carlier2023Wassersteinmedians,bartl2025robust}.}

 The paper is organised as follows.
 In \cref{sec:bar_props}, we introduce a novel notion of Optimal Transport barycentres in a certain space between measures $\nu_k$ on potentially different spaces for generic costs $c_k$.
 In \cref{sec:fp_algo}, we propose a fixed-point algorithm which generalises \cite{alvarez2016fixed} and converges to solutions (in a certain sense).
 We re-write the problem in a discrete setting in \cref{sec:discrete} and illustrate our method in \cref{sec:numerics} on several numerical examples, \href{https://github.com/eloitanguy/ot\_bar}{providing a publicly available Python toolkit}.